We take payment at time of service with cash, check, or credit card. Call 206-932-4371 for the cost of the various services.

 Non-covered items are those things that your health insurance company isn't paying for either because they don't provide any coverage for such services or because they limit you to a certain number of those services per year and you have exceeded that number.
 Your health insurance company determines what services are covered in your plan and the amount they will pay towards those services.
 WA State plans, - under Obamacare - cover 12 acupuncture visits during a single calendar year.
 If you have a 13th visit, you must pay the entire cost yourself.
 Similarly, if your health insurance company pays a maximum of $75 per acupuncture treatment and the treatment costs $100, you have to pay the $25 difference.

-How does Easy Medical Claims determine the amount I need to pay?
+How does Diligent Medial Billing determine the amount I need to pay?

 Your health insurance company makes the decisions about how much of the treatment cost you have to pay.
 This amount varies from company to company, and from plan to plan.
-Easy Medical Claims sends a bill to your health insurance company with information about how much (if any) your copay was and the kind of acupuncture services you received.
-The insurance company, in turn, sends information to High Point Health as well as Easy Medical Claims listing the amount of coverage you are entitled to (i.e., how much of the treatment costs they will cover).
-This information is usually referred to as an EOB (explanation of benefits).
+Diligent sends a bill to your health insurance company with information about how much (if any) your copay was and the kind of acupuncture services you received.
+The insurance company, in turn, sends information to High Point Health as well as Diligent listing the amount of coverage you are entitled to (i.e., how much of the treatment costs they will cover).
+This information is usually referred to as an EOB/EOP (explanation of benefits or payment).
 You also receive this information.
 If the sum of any copay and the insurance benefits is less than the cost of the treatment visit, Easy Medical Claims sends you a bill for that "non-covered" amount.

 Gesundheit Acupuncture and Herbs?
 Jade River Acupuncture?

 Gesundheit is the former name of High Point Health.
-Jade River Acupuncture is a clinic in Federal Way where you may find Miranda Taylor two days per week.
+Jade River Acupuncture is the same clinic as High Point Health.
+Miranda can't decide which name she prefers to use.

 What can I do if I misplace my EOB and don't understand why I'm getting billed for the visit?